AbrahamZak/Insurance-CSV-Processor/README.md

     * including data such as offending file name, offending columns, row numbers
     * possibly can be used to gather statistics on different providers and improve process permanently
 * Allow input directory and output csv + directory to be arguments (kept them as variables for simplicity purposes and testing)
+* Scan folder for only specified file types (csv, excel sheets, comma separate texts files, etc.) and ignore all other files